Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Abstract

 \section{Abstract}

 Integrating knowledge across different domains is an essential feature of human learning.
-Learning paradigms like transfer learning, meta learning, and multi-task learning reflect the human learning process by exploiting the prior knowledge for new tasks, encouraging faster learning and good generalization for new tasks.
-This article gives a detailed view of these learning paradigms along with a comparative analysis.
-The weakness of a learning algorithm turns out to be the strength of another, and thereby merging them is a prevalent trait in the literature.
-This work delivers a literature review of the articles, which fuses two algorithms to accomplish multiple tasks.
-A global generic learning network, an ensemble of meta learning, transfer learning, and multi-task learning, is also introduced here, along with some open research questions and directions for future research.
+Learning paradigms such as transfer learning, meta-learning, and multi-task learning reflect the human learning process by exploiting the prior knowledge for new tasks, encouraging faster learning and good generalization for new tasks.
+This article gives a detailed view of these learning paradigms and their comparative analysis.
+The weakness of one learning algorithm turns out to be a strength of another, and thus, merging them is a prevalent trait in the literature.
+Numerous research papers focus on each of these learning paradigms separately and provide a comprehensive overview of them.
+However, this article reviews research studies that combine (two of) these learning algorithms.
+This survey describes how these techniques are combined to solve problems in many different fields of research, including computer vision, natural language processing, hyper-spectral imaging, and many more, in a supervised setting only.
+Based on the knowledge accumulated from the literature, we hypothesize a generic task-agnostic and model-agnostic learning network – an ensemble of meta-learning, transfer learning, and multi-task learning, termed Multi-modal Multi-task Meta Transfer Learning.
+We also present some open research questions, limitations, and future research directions for this proposed network.
+The aim of this article is to spark interest among scholars in effectively merging existing learning algorithms with the intention of advancing research in this field.
+Instead of presenting experimental results, we invite readers to explore and contemplate techniques for merging algorithms while navigating through their limitations.